 MasterCard and Visa don’t actually issue cards… they are just the payment networks that transactions are processed over.
 So ultimately, things like credit card rewards, benefits, customer service and billing practices etc. are the responsibility of the issuing bank.
 The six largest credit card issuers (based on dollar amount of outstanding card balances) that issue Visa and/or MasterCard are: Chase, Bank of America, Citibank, Capital One, Barclays and Wells Fargo.

-So which of these two global payment brands has the best credit cards?
-Unfortunately there’s no one-size-fits-all answer.
+So which of these two global payment processing brands has the best credit cards?
+Unfortunately, there’s no one-size-fits-all answer.
 It really depends on what you are looking for in terms of specific features.
 For example, some banks have good reward credit cards branded as Visa cards, while others have good ones branded as MasterCard.
+With these two brands it can really come down to the issuer and not the network to tip the scales one way or the other.

 Winner?
 Another tie.
 Since the rewards and benefits are determined by the bank, ultimately it is the issuing bank that controls if a particular credit card is good or not.